PluT00/Django-airport/README.md

   * Login/Register system.
   * Automatic system of booking tickets.
   * Table of flights, separated into departures and arrivals on main page.
-  * "My tickets" page with the ability to remove booked tickts(in developing)
+  * "My tickets" page with the ability to remove booked tickets